Ministry-of-CBT/Project-CBT/README.md

 You are allowed to fork this repository and continue development.
 This modpack has literally only 1 person working for GODS sake.

+# Lore

+Summary: In the world of GregTech New Horizons, where technology and magic intertwine, an unexpected portal opens, connecting the advanced industrial realm to the mystical land of Gensokyo.
+As the worlds collide, the characters from GregTech find themselves thrust into a spellbinding adventure, facing challenges they've never imagined.
+Together with the Touhou Project heroines, they must learn to harness the power of both science and magic to preserve the balance between the two worlds and overcome a common threat that could endanger them all.